john D: i know you mentioned it wasn't ok for some tropical fish

 Jason Stroman: Love the description.

-Sterling Peterson: I know exactly what you mean with the ph battle.
+Sterling Peterson (Aqua Hound): I know exactly what you mean with the ph battle.
 This stuff helps quite a bit and try running peat through your filter to bring hardness and ph down as well.

 EatYourRice: Ooo redices ph?
 Nice!
 Im going to have to try this in the future when i get another tank or just break down my current dirted.
 My tap ph is 8.5 :( so its a battle trying to keep it low esp after weekly wc